M2Team/NanaZip/ReadMe.md

 - Provide 7-Zip execution alias for helping users to migrate to NanaZip.
 - Support the Brotli, Fast-LZMA2, Lizard, LZ4, LZ5 and Zstandard codecs.
 (Merged
   from [7-Zip ZS branch](https://github.com/mcmilk/7-Zip-zstd).)
+- Support the Per-Monitor DPI-Aware for all GUI components.
+- Support the i18n for GUI edition of Self Extracting Executable.

 ## System Requirements